aarron-lee/SimpleDeckyTDP/README.md

   - custom TDP limits
 - Power Governor and Energy Performance Preference controls
 - GPU Controls
+  - GPU Controls are not available on Intel
 - SMT control
 - CPU Boost control\*
-  - note, requires a newer kernel for CPU boost controls
+  - note, AMD devices require a newer kernel for CPU boost controls
   - CPU boost controls appear automatically if it's available
   <!-- - (optional) Fix Steam Client TDP and GPU Sliders -->
 - set TDP on AC Power events and suspend-resume events
 - TDP Polling - useful for devices that change TDP in the background
 - Desktop App - see [Desktop App Section](#desktop-app) for more details
+  - Intel support a WIP
 - Legion Go TDP via WMI calls (allows for TDP control with secure boot, requires acpi_call)
 - ROG Ally TDP via WMI calls (allows for TDP control with secure boot)
 - etc

 ## Compatibility

-Tested on ChimeraOS Stable (45), NobaraOS 39 Deck Edition, and Bazzite.
+Tested on ChimeraOS, NobaraOS, SteamFork, and Bazzite.

 Other distros not tested.

-Currently NOT compatible with Intel or Nvidia, this plugin is currently AMD APUs only
+Currently NOT compatible with Nvidia or other discrete GPU systems, this plugin is currently for APUs only

 ## Requirements

+### AMD

 ### WARNING: This plugin assumes you already have ryzenadj installed and can be located in your PATH

-Note that ryzenadj is NOT necessary if you plan on using a [ryzenadj override](#custom-tdp-method).

 ChimeraOS, Bazzite Deck Edition, and NobaraOS Deck edition, should already have ryzenadj pre-installed.